 Safe - this means people were protected from abuse and avoidable harm

-At our last inspection we rated this key question requires improvement.
-At this inspection the rating has changed to good.
+This is the first inspection of this newly registered service.
+This key question has been rated good.
 This meant people were safe and protected from avoidable harm.
-Legal requirements were met.

 Assessing risk, safety monitoring and management